1. Food waste in our operations

 We want all of our food to be eaten - whether that’s by our customers, Partners (employees) or those in need in our local communities.
-We work hard to predict how much food we will need; but there are times when there is unavoidable surplus.
-Our ambition is for all our shops and depots
+We work hard to predict how much food we will need and constantly monitor buying habits to ensure the products on the shelves are those customers want.

 Working with FareShare